tomas-dostal/PA2-2022/semester/README.md

 If invalid input is detected (e.g. string where integer is expected), the rest of line is ignored.

-# TODO
+## TODO
-Forward deklarace
+- Forward declarations
-Konstatny koreluji s polymofrmini třídami // napriklad     exporter.Process(SHAPE_RECTANGLE, { // to lines!!!
-Dynamic cast
+- Dynamic cast (avoid if possible)
-Osestreni souboru zapis/cteni
+- Files I/O + file already exists
-Osetri progtesterrors I/O!
+- progtesterrors I/O!